stelzinga/MF/Management_Framework.md

 A well designed Process is completely defined by the 6W Framework.
 In other words, What Output is to be delivered, Where and When, *by* Whom and *for* Whom, Why is the Output relevant, and How is it achieved i.e., which Inputs are used and what does each Step do with the Input.
 Note that "Where" can be a geographic location, but can also refer to an Asset in which a Process is embedded.

 Output is determined by what is the *desired* Result.
 Output thus drives the design of the Steps to be applied to the Input.
-The actual Output may differ of course from what was intended i.e., as a consequence of a faulty Process.
+The actual Output may differ of course from what was intended i.e., as a consequence of a faulty Process or an undesirable but unavoidable by-product.
 Output can be anything from a decision to a physical object.

 Input can be any of the following: Assets, Services from Suppliers and Outputs from other Processes or from the Process itself (internal loop-back).
 Therefore, they have constraints: time, energy, manpower, cost, etc.